Sunday, December 1, 2019

 uncle’s book on a doctor Sigmund when I opened

-his door – but it wasn’t until I found a big picture
+it wasn’t until I found a big picture

-and took in a big look!!!
+as I took in a big look!!!

-For there in of all places in this “childrens’” book
+For there in of all places in this childrens' book

 Right there in sweet rhymes –

-A tale of morality, persistence and kind
+It was a tale of morality, persistence and kind

-more – a tale of standing up for what one believes
+a tale of standing up for what one believes

 one must stand up and fight for –

-validation I sought – that view of the world as I thought
+that view of the world as I thought

-it could be ‘ought’ – the ache that I felt could vanish if all
+the ache that I felt could vanish if all

 just accepted and lived the sweet credo that a